JacksonBurns/fastprop/README.md

     - Target column name(s): name(s) of the columns containing the targets

     _and_
-    - Which `mordred` descriptors to calculate: 'all' or 'optimized' (a smaller set of descriptors previously found to be useful).
+    - Which `mordred` descriptors to calculate: 'all' or 'optimized' (a smaller set of descriptors; faster, but less accurate).
     - Enable/Disable caching of calculated descriptors: `fastprop` will by default cache calculated descriptors based on the input filename and warn the user when it loads descriptors from the file rather than calculating on the fly

     _or_
     - Load precomputed descriptors: filepath to where descriptors are already cached either manually or by `fastprop`
  2. Preprocessing
     - Enable/Disable re-scaling of parameters between 0 and 1 (enabled by default and _highly_ recommended)
-    - Enable/Disable dropping of zero-variance parameters (disabled by default; can possibly speed up training)
-    - Enable/Disable dropping of co-linear descriptors (disabled by default; improves speed but typically decreases accuracy)
+    - Enable/Disable dropping of zero-variance parameters (disabled by default; faster, but often less accurate) ~~- Enable/Disable dropping of co-linear descriptors (disabled by default; faster, decreased accuracy)~~ _WIP_
     - _not configurable_: `fastprop` will always drop columns with no values and impute missing values with the mean per-column
  3. Training
+    - Number of Repeats: How many times to split/train/test on the dataset (increments random seed by 1 each time).
-    - Number of FNN layers (default 3; repeated fully connected layers of hidden size)
+    - Number of FNN layers (default 2; repeated fully connected layers of hidden size)
-    - Hidden Size: number of neurons per FNN layer
+    - Hidden Size: number of neurons per FNN layer (default 1800)

     _or_
-    - Hyperparameter optimization: runs hyperparameter optimization identify the optimal number of layers and hidden size.
+    - Hyperparameter optimization: runs hyperparameter optimization identify the optimal number of layers and hidden size

     _generic NN training parameters_
     - Output Directory
     - Learning rate
     - Batch size
-    - Checkpoint file to resume from (optional)
+    ~~- Checkpoint file to resume from (optional)~~ _WIP_
     - Problem type (one of: regression, binary, multiclass, multilabel)
  4. Prediction
     - Input SMILES: either a single SMILES or a CSV file
-    - Output format: either a filepath to write the results, defaults to stdout
+    - Output format: filepath to write the results or nothing, defaults to stdout
-    - Checkpoint file: previously trained model file
+    - Checkpoints directory: directory where previously trained model(s) are

 # Using `fastprop`
 `fastprop` can be run from the command line or as a Python module.